opensearch-project/opensearch-build/bundle-workflow/README.md

 #### OpenSearch Dashboards

 The build order allows us first pull down `OpenSearch Dashboards` and then utilize it to build other components.
-Be sure to pass `-d true` flag to build the plugin for `OpenSearch Dashboards`.
 *NOTE*: Building plugins requires having the core repository pulled down so it has access to bootstrap and build the modules utilized by plugins.

 ### Check Out Source